0BananaBig0/from_gcc_to_cpp/docs/ConversionAndCasting.md

 ### Explanation

-1. In C++, conversion and casting refer to the mechanisms used to **convert a value from one data type to another**.
+1. In C++, conversion and casting refer to the mechanisms used to **convert a value from one data type to another by receiving an input value to generate a target value**.
 2. Conversion can occur **implicitly** or **explicitly**.
 3. **Implicit conversion**, also known as **type coercion**, happens **automatically** when the compiler converts one data type to another